There were things I knew

 I had a child

 You don’t know him I love you Because I don’t know how to hate you.
-Popular Emotions Poems
+Delightful thoughts on Emotions

 Have something to say about the poem?